desktop/desktop/README.md

 You can install this alongside your existing GitHub Desktop for Mac or GitHub Desktop for Windows application.

+There is no way of downloading the official Github Desktop on Linux for now, but there are some community releases that give you the option to download it on Linux, please check out the community guidelines section.

 **NOTE**: there is no current migration path to import your existing repositories into the new application - you can drag-and-drop your repositories from disk onto the application to get started.

 ### Beta Channel